Bridging Perception and Planning: Towards End-to-End Planning for Signal Temporal Logic Tasks: Experiments

 \subsection{Implementation details}

 We train on a single NVIDIA A800 (80\,GB) with batch size $12$ for $24$ epochs using AdamW (betas $0.9/0.95$) and three parameter groups: (i) weight-decayed ($10^{-2}$), (ii) norm/bias/embedding without decay, and (iii) router centroids (\texttt{expert\_key}) with a $2\times$ larger learning rate and a small decay $10^{-3}$; the base learning rate is $1{\times}10^{-5}$.
 Unless noted, we set $d{=}512$, horizon $T{=}80$, and a $4$-layer decoder with $4$ heads and hidden width $128$; MoE is enabled in the last $2$ layers with $B{=}6$ buckets, $E'{=}2$ experts per bucket, temperature $\tau{=}1.0$, and in-bucket top-$k{=}2$ (dropout $0.1$).
+What's more, the sampling probability $\beta$ in \textbf{TSP} is 0.5.
+The source codes are available at~\url{https://github.com/yc7421cmd/E2E-Signal-Temporal-Logic-Planner.git}.